grnet/kamaki/docs/commands.rst

     shutdown:  Shutdown a server
     start   :  Start a server
     stats   :  Get server statistics
-    wait    :  Wait for server to finish
+    resize  :  Set a different flavor for an existing server wait    :  Wait for server to finish

 Showcase: Create a server